Picoways/Picoways/README.md

 ###

 <p align="left">My name is WHAT!!
 My name is WHO!
-My name is chika chika Rodrigo Moriconi 🎈, and I´m a full stack web developer</p>
+My name is chika chika Rodrigo Moriconi 🎈, and I´m a full stack web developer.</p>

 ###

 <h2 align="left">About me</h2>
+<p align="left">My best qualities are my resilence and my leadership, I have a lot of experience working with groups of people and also knowing how to develop bring a team to the cleanest and most professional atmosphere possible and make it as efficient as it can be.</p>
+<p align="left">If there's somehting you should know about me is, I WONT REST UNTIL IT'S DONE.
+I'm really willing to spend any amount of time needed and go to whatever lenghts to achieve whatever the goals are, and that applies to anything I do, yes, I'm a stubborn one 🤖👽👾</p>

 ###